vivid-inc/polypara/README.md

 ```

 __Break the build__ by keeping the `reportingLevel` configuration parameter set to the default of `ERROR`.
-This behavior can be demoted to a warning that doesn't break the build by setting it to a `WARNING` instead:
+This behavior can be demoted to a warning that doesn't break the build by setting the parameter to `WARNING` instead:

 ```xml
                <configuration>